Shuvaethy-Neill/Matrix_Determinant_Calculator/README.md

 - largest integer of the matrix
 - the time required to perform all the child process operations

-The following two files are included:
+The following three files are included:
 - DET.c
 - DET.h
+- Makefile

 --------------------------------------------
 INSTALLATION & SETUP